 Here’s a shocker, we know bananas have lots of potassium, and they do: One banana has 9% of potassium’s recommended daily intake.
 One cup of zucchini has 13%.

-Zucchini is also an excellent source for vitamin A, manganese, vitamin C, folate, phosphorus, and more.
+Zucchini is also an excellent source of vitamin A, manganese, vitamin C, folate, phosphorus, and more.

 Of course, we love zucchini for its taste and feel too, and not only for its superfood qualities, and that is why we are using it as the main ingredient in our keto muffins, or you can try our super moist keto blueberry cake.